Johari-Kritika/Time_series_classification_using_LSTM/Practice/Sequential_Model/readMe.md

 Add layers to model

-Specify the input dimension in the first layer
+Specify the input dimension in the first layer like (batch_size, timesteps, input_dim).